Updated February 2021

 - strengthens immune system

 - known as an effective lymphatic drainage technique

 - helps with even distribution of fat deposits

 - keeps skin soft, smooth & younger looking

 While the investment cost of dry skin brushing is low, you will find the pay-off high.
-If you’re a newbie, most likely you’ll be quite happy with the results.
+If you’re a newbie, you’ll likely be delighted with the results.
 As one dry body brushing fan described in the Examiner:

 “I’ve only been at this for about two weeks, but I’ve already experienced many of the benefits listed above.
 For one thing, dry skin brushing just feels really good.
 It’s one of those miraculous practices that manages to be both relaxing and energizing all at the same time.
 For another, it cured my cellulite! …Dry skin brushing also helped heal some ingrown hairs and some innocuous though unsightly bumps on my arms.
 My skin is softer and no longer dry or flakey.
 Additionally, though I’m not sure whether or not it’s related to dry skin brushing, I must say that I’ve been sleeping better and experiencing less ‘brain fog’ throughout the day!”